 In rare cases, physiotherapy may aggravate pre-existing conditions or cause new injuries.
 It’s crucial to inform your physiotherapist of any pre-existing conditions or injuries you have before starting physiotherapy treatment.

-Physiotherapy is a highly effective method of treating various musculoskeletal conditions, but like any treatment, it can have side effects.
+Physiotherapy is a highly effective method of treating musculoskeletal conditions, but like any treatment, it can have side effects.
 The most common side effects include soreness, stiffness, bruising, swelling, and redness.
 These symptoms are usually temporary and can be managed with the help of a qualified physiotherapist.

 However, some people may experience more severe side effects, such as joint pain, muscle spasms, nerve pain, tingling or numbness.
 If you experience any of these symptoms, it’s important to contact your physiotherapist or physiotherapy clinic.